cmelende/CS6381_Project/README.md

 ###### SubscriberClient
 ```
 # creating a SubscriberClient that behaves under Proxy Mode
 # The subscribers will use the BrokerInfo to connect to the broker.
-The list of topic handlers here should be unused and will change in the future.
+The list of topic handlers here are unused and will be removed in the future.
 proxyStrat = new SubscriberProxyStrategy(BrokerInfo("127.0.0.1", "5560"), "5559", [TopicHandler("SPORTS", [SportsMessageHandler()]]), DateTimeConsoleLogger())
 client = SubscriberClient(proxyStrat)
 ```

 ```
 # creating a SubscriberClient that behaves under Notifier Mode
-# uses BrokerInfo to connect to the broker and takes in a list of topic handlers that are unused at the moment and will be removed from parameters
+# uses BrokerInfo to connect to the broker and takes in a list of topic handlers that are unused at the moment and will be removed from the constructor parameters
 notifierStrat = new SubscriberNotifierStrategy(BrokerInfo("127.0.0.1", "5560"), DateTimeConsoleLogger(), [])
 ```

-For the examples we provide, its important to note that we'll be using a few helper classes in order to setup our middleware a little easier, but these can be defined by the application code developers and they are not required:
+For the examples we provide, its important to note that we are using a few helper classes in order to setup our middleware a little easier, but these can be defined by the application code developers and are not required:
 * App - this program is responsible for parsing the value of the command line arguments.
-It looks only for the --flag command line argument which dictates what mode we should run the Broker, Publisher, Or Subscriber program in.
+It looks only for the --flag command line argument which dictates what mode we should run the Broker, Publisher, Or Subscriber middleware in.
 * BrokerApp - inherits off of App, this class is responsible for creating the BrokerStrategy object, which will dictate what behaviour the Broker will exhibit
 * PublisherApp - inherits off of App, this class is responsible for creating the PublisherStrategy object, which will dictate what behaviour the Publishers exhibit
 * SubscriberApp - inherits off of App, this class is responsible for creating the SubscriberStrategy object, which will dictate what behaviour the Subscribers exhibit